-What To Do If You're Planning A Trip To The Dominican Republic Following The Mysterious String Of Tourist Deaths
+What To Know If You’re Traveling To The Dominican Republic Amid The Recent Tourist Deaths

 Following reports of tourists falling ill — sometimes fatally — after trips to the Dominican Republic, travelers with plans to visit the Dominican Republic soon might be wondering what to do about their trip, what the facts about the situation are, and what their rights as travelers.
 Unfortunately, the situation is ongoing and unclear at the moment, but we can take a look at what we do know so far: According to various reports, a number of American tourists have reportedly been getting sick after stays in the Dominican Republic, and there have been at least seven deaths of tourists reported in the last year for various reasons.
 In June, two American tourists were found dead in their respective hotel rooms in different Dominican Republic resorts — and only a few days ago, former Bachelor star Melissa Rycroft revealed on social media that she'd fallen ill during a trip to a Dominican Republic resort this month as well.
 Additionally, the FBI is now investigating the reports.

 There's been no official cause for the illnesses and deaths, and it's not even clear if the cases are linked to one another.
 In a statement, a Ministry of Health spokesman with the Dominican Republic Ministry of Public Health, Carlos Suero, told Fox News that reports of tourists falling ill are "all a hysteria against the Dominican Republic, to hurt our tourism."
 Suero continued, "the testing results are all negative, everything — the food, the alcohol, the air — is normal, there is no alteration of the alcohol.
 With all the tourists we get every year, we make sure we comply with international standards for everything."